 Fast forward a couple of months and nothing much had changed.
 My body was still a mess, I was still scared, and people were still avoiding me.

-But other people were lovely to me, and strangers didn’t really give me second glance, unless I was wearing sunglasses in winter (which was seen as a strange fashion statement), and I told myself that certain people just weren’t comfortable dealing with illness and that was okay, at this point I didn’t need them in my life anyway.
+But strangers didn’t really give me second glance, unless I was wearing sunglasses in winter (which was seen as a strange fashion statement), and I told myself that certain people just weren’t comfortable dealing with illness and that was okay; at this point I didn’t need them in my life anyway.

 Then, I went out in a wheelchair for the first time.
-And while my first experience was that of annoyance - annoyed at not being in control, annoyed that I always seemed to be facing in the wrong direction, annoyed at every curb and bump on the road - I also couldn’t help but notice how nice strangers were to me.
+And while my first experience was that of annoyance - annoyed at not being in control, annoyed that I always seemed to be facing in the wrong direction, annoyed at every curb and bump on the road - I also couldn’t help but notice how overtly aware strangers seemed to be of me.

-It was weird.
+It was startling.
+In some ways it was nice.
 Doors would be held open, I’d get extra smiles, and everyone seemed to be going out of their way to accommodate me.

 But there was a flip side to the special treatment.
-The smiles were tinged with sympathy, and the people I knew, the people who were used to me being ‘normal’, were lost for words around me.
+The smiles were tinged with sympathy, and the people I knew, the people who were used to me being ‘normal’, were uncomfortable around me.
 Some even dismissed the need for the wheelchair, and bristled at any accommodation.

 With the chair, as with my neck brace, with my walker, with my canes - I am visibly impaired.
 Visibly disabled.

 Without them, I might be struggling even more, but I don’t necessarily have to face that perception of being ‘disabled’.
-I don’t get treated differently in ways positive or negative.
+I don’t get treated differently.